KyleOS/kyso-guides/jupyterlab-plugin/Readme.md

 ### Usage

-Click *Kyso* in the top-left of the navigation bar.
+When you are in Jupyterlab click *Kyso* in the top-left of the navigation bar.
 From there you can:

  - Publish your current project to Kyso
  - Download a post from Kyso (if you are logged into a team you can pull in a post from your team's account)